 - If you take an equity loan for more than you need to pay off your credit card debts, or have a home equity line and use it to buy more things after you pay down your consumer debt, you might end up owing more than you did before you consolidated your debts with the equity money.

 The rules governing home equity loans and HELOCs are very similar.
 Unless you have a very solid income and live in an area where home prices are consistently rising, replacing consumer debt with an equity loan is probably not a good idea.
-You should consider seeking help consolidating your debt without using home equity.
-To do that, consider talking to a nonprofit credit counselor to develop a strategy.
+You should consider consolidating credit card debt without using home equity first.
+To do that, talk with a nonprofit credit counselor to develop a strategy.

 Qualifying for HELOC and Home Equity Loans

 Lenders won’t give you an equity loan or an equity line of credit unless you meet underwriting standards.
 Even if you have enough equity in your house to cover what you want to borrow, lenders don’t want to have to foreclose to get their money back.
 For that reason, they consider other factors, including your income, credit score, other debts, investments, loan-to-value ratio and debt-to-income ratio.